Francisco Suárez: Life and career

 He wrote on a wide variety of subjects, producing a vast amount of work (his complete works in Latin amount to twenty-six volumes).
 Suárez's writings include treatises on law, the relationship between Church and State, metaphysics, and theology.
 He is considered the godfather of International Law.
 His Disputationes metaphysicae (Metaphysical Disputations) were widely read in Europe during the 17th century and are considered by some scholars to be his most profound work.

 Suárez was regarded during his lifetime as being the greatest living philosopher and theologian, and given the nickname Doctor Eximius et Pius ("Exceptional and Pious Doctor"); Pope Gregory XIII attended his first lecture in Rome.
 Pope Paul V invited him to refute the arguments of James I of England, and wished to retain him near his person, to profit by his knowledge.
 Philip II of Spain sent him to the University of Coimbra in order to give it prestige, and when Suárez visited the University of Barcelona, the doctors of the university went out to meet him wearing the insignia of their faculties.

 After his death in Portugal (in either Lisbon or Coimbra) his reputation grew still greater, and he had a direct influence on such leading philosophers as Hugo Grotius, René Descartes, John Norris, and Gottfried Leibniz.
+His library was sent to Ethiopia in the mid-17th century, although many of the books went missing, with some of the books arriving in Portuguese Goa.
 He is buried in the Igreja de São Roque (formerly a Jesuit church) in Lisbon.

-In 1679 Pope Innocent XI publicly condemned sixty-five casuist propositions, taken chiefly from the writings of Escobar, Suárez and others, mostly Jesuit, theologians as propositiones laxorum moralistarum and forbade anyone to teach them under penalty of excommunication.

 Philosophical thought

 His most important philosophical achievements were in metaphysics and the philosophy of law.
-Suárez may be considered the last eminent representative of scholasticism.
 He adhered to a moderate form of Thomism and developed metaphysics as a systematic enquiry.